 Countdown timers trigger FOMO feelings among consumers.
 Also, they build up a sense of scarcity, forcing our brain to want the fleeing thing before it’s gone.

-German researchers found that a feeling of scarcity makes us auto-rate in-demand products as more attractive.
+Researchers found that a feeling of scarcity makes us auto-rate in-demand products as more attractive.
 And we rate luxury products more favorably if they are scarce due to limited supply.

 Here’s how you can put that bit of knowledge into action:

-- Use countdown timers in email marketing to promote short-term discounts for high-value, signature products.
+Use countdown timers in email marketing to promote short-term discounts for high-value, signature products.
 Keeping these sales semi-private helps prevent brand dilution.
 At the same time, you can still get a boost in online sales.

-With supply chains still disrupted, a lot of consumers are keen to discover new brands.
+Consumers are keen to discover new brands.
 If your company came on their radar during holidays, direct some extra effort at entertaining and retaining them.

 So how can you entice new customers to return?
 Try this:

-- Excell the product delivery: Salesforce estimates that some 700 million gifts may not arrive on time this year due to congested last-mile delivery.
-At the same time, 56% of consumers say that they will not have repeat business with a retailer after a bad delivery experience.
-So test your shipping strategy before the holiday season to ensure that you can be there on time.
+Test your shipping strategy before the holiday season to ensure that you can be there on time.
 Timely and positive delivery experience instills greater confidence in your brand and encourages repeat purchases.

 Holiday shopping can be whimsically wonderful or miserably gruesome (especially when done at the last minute).
 Help your customers get the best out of their shopping spree(s) by testing the next five strategies.